David Riazanov: After the 1917 revolution

 Riazanov returned to Russia following the February Revolution in 1917.
 There he was active in the growing trade union movement, helping to form the Russian Railway Union.

-Together with the rest of the Mezhraiontsy, Riazanov joined the Bolshevik Party headed by V.I.
-Lenin in August 1917.
+Together with the rest of the Mezhraiontsy, Riazanov joined the Bolshevik Party headed by Vladimir Lenin in August 1917.
 Riazanov was opposed to the October Revolution, however, and was instead involved in an effort to establish a broad coalition government.
 In the same vein, Riazanov stood as an opponent of the Bolshevik decision to dissolve the elected Constituent Assembly in January 1918.

 In March 1918, the decision of the Bolsheviks to sign the Treaty of Brest-Litovsk prompted Riazanov to resign from the Bolshevik Party — a temporary move which was shortly reversed with a reapplication for membership and readmission.

 In 1918, Riazanov helped to establish the Socialist Academy of Social Sciences, an institute later known as the Communist Academy.

 In 1920 Riazanov attended the 2nd World Congress of the Communist International as a member of the Russian delegation.

-Riazanov was an unorthodox member of the Russian Communist Party (bolsheviks) [RKP(b)].
+Riazanov was an unorthodox member of the Bolshevik Party.
 He attended the 4th All-Russian Congress of Trade Unions in May 1921, at which he spoke in favor of the independence of the unions from the Communist Party.
-Working with Communist trade union leader Mikhail Tomsky, Riazanov also authored a resolution calling for wages to be paid with physical commodities rather than the devalued currency of the day — an action which put the duo at odds with Lenin, Stalin, and the Central Committee of the RKP(b).
+Working with Communist trade union leader Mikhail Tomsky, Riazanov also authored a resolution calling for wages to be paid with physical commodities rather than the devalued currency of the day — an action which put the duo at odds with Lenin, Stalin, and the party's Central Committee.

 Radical French writer Boris Souvarine later lauded Riazanov's activity in this period as that of "a conscious marxist, a democratic communist, in other words, opposed to any dictatorship over the proletariat."
 Riazanov's defense of trade union autonomy against the will of the party came at price, however, as Riazanov was effectively excluded from any active political responsibility after May 1921.
 Thereafter he assumed the role of Marxist academic.